MarkVDD/pomobite/README.md

 ## Acknowledgments

 - Inspired by the Pomodoro technique
-- Thanks to the Svelte and PostHog communities for their amazing tools
+- Thanks to the Svelte community for their amazing tools

 Feel free to reach out if you have any questions or suggestions.
 Enjoy using the app!